-You may be told to keep your head elevated for two to three days following surgery to keep the swelling down.
+It’s best to keep your head elevated for two to three days following surgery to minimize swelling and assist in healing.
 Swelling may also affect the cheeks and eyes; however, this should begin to disappear in a week or so.

 Although you should be up and about in a day or two, plan on taking it easy for at least the first week after surgery.
 You should be able to shower and shampoo your hair within two days, or as soon as the bandage is removed.